Goal: Enable computers to communicate with each other; create the machine-to-machine and process-to-process communication channels.

 To achieve reliable delivery on an unreliable network, we rely on detecting lost or corrupted packets and requesting retransmissions.

-It would be a waste of network resources for the TCP layer to send back a packet containing nothing an acknowledgement number.
-While this is inevitable in some cases, if the receiver happens to have data to transmit back to the sender, the acknowledgement number is simply set in the TCP header of the transmitted segment, completely avoiding the need to send a separate acknowledgement.
-Using an outgoing data segment to transmit an acknowledgement is known as a piggybacked acknowledgement.
+It would be a waste of network resources for the TCP layer to send back a packet containing nothing but an acknowledgment number.
+While this is inevitable in some cases, if the receiver happens to have data to transmit back to the sender, the acknowledgment number is simply set in the TCP header of the transmitted segment, completely avoiding the need to send a separate acknowledgment.
+Using an outgoing data segment to transmit an acknowledgment is known as a piggybacked acknowledgment.

 TCP also uses cumulative acknowledgements.
-Instead of sending an acknowledgement per received message, TCP can acknowledge multiple messages at once.
+Instead of sending an acknowledgment for each received message, TCP can acknowledge multiple messages at once.

 They are created with the socket system call and assigned an address and port number with the bind system call.
 For connection-oriented protocols (e.g., TCP), a socket on the server can be set to listen for connections with the listen system call.
 The accept call blocks until a connection is received, at which point the server receives a socket dedicated to that connection.
 A client establishes a connection with the connect system call.
 The “connection” is not a a configuration of routers as with virtual circuits; it is just state that is maintained by the transport layer of the network stack in the operating system at both endpoints.
 After this, sending and receiving data is compatible with file operations: the same read/write system calls can be used.
 When communication is complete, the socket can be closed with the shutdown or close system calls.